SomeoneElseOSM/SomeoneElse-vector-extract/resources/README_sve01.md

 See below for attributes of highways also written out if set include:

 As well as highways, the value of `railway` is wrtten out for non-area `railway` objects from vector zoom 6.
+It is expected that only railway-specific maps will want to show linear rail at that low a zoom, so others will likely want to use a `minzoom` of 8 or so (if showing "low zoom rail") or perhaps 11 if not.
 Non-linear `railway` objects are written to `land1` not here.
 Some other changes are made:

 * `highway=bus_guideway` and `highway=busway` are handled as `railway=bus_guideway`.
 * `historic=inclined_plane` and `historic=tramway` are handled as `railway=abandoned`.